adam-p/adam-p.github.com/content/blog/2022-02-26-x-forwarded-for.md

 (It is worthwhile asking -- and checking -- to make sure reverse proxies append to the correct header, because appending to the wrong header would wreck the trustworthiness of taking the rightmost.
 I have only checked AWS ALB and Cloudflare, and they're doing it right.
 If anyone discovers something doing it wrong, please let me know.)

+[2022-03-04: I created a [Go issue](https://github.com/golang/go/issues/51493) arguing for a change to the behaviour of `http.Header.Get`.
+Not with any real expectation of a change, but we'll see.]

 ### Private IPs

 Even in completely non-malicious scenarios, any of the XFF IPs -- but especially the leftmost -- may be a [private/internal IP address](https://en.wikipedia.org/wiki/Private_network).
 If the client first connects to an internal proxy, it may add the private IP of the client to the XFF header.
 This address is never going to be useful to you.